Painting a Garage Door in 6 Simple Steps

 - Clean towels or rags

 - Painter’s tape

-- Drop cloth
+- A drop cloth

-- Step stool or ladder
+- A sturdy step stool or ladder

-Note: Don’t forget to park your cars outside the garage, and remove anything you know you’ll need that day before getting started.
+Don’t forget to park your cars outside the garage, and remove anything you know you’ll need that day before getting started.

 It’s easiest to work on the door from the bottom up.
-To do this, disengage the electronic opening mechanism so that you can move the door manually, then raise the bottom to a comfortable height so you don’t have to stoop.
+To do this, disengage the electronic opening mechanism so you can move the door manually, then raise the bottom to a comfortable height so you don’t have to kneel or stoop.
 As you work, carefully lower the door in sections so you are always painting at a comfortable height.